rduplain/memo-builder/sample-rst.rst

  :Author: | Ron DuPlain
           | http://github.com/rduplain
- :Date: 2013-02-04
+ :Date: 2013-02-04 - 2013-02-05

 Purpose
 -------

 Provide a simple sample memo which includes some features that are not obvious in the documentation for reStructuredText or pandoc.
-See:
+[1]_ See:

 * http://docutils.sourceforge.net/rst.html
 * http://johnmacfarlane.net/pandoc/README.html
 * http://www.unexpected-vortices.com/doc-notes/markdown-and-rest-compared.html

 ..
 This is a non-printing comment in .rst.
+   With multiple lines.

+..
+[1] Together this document and linked resources should provide enough
+       samples to put memo-builder to use with .rst quickly.

 Pandoc Notes